-We design and manufacture multiple effect evaporators, also known as multiple stage evaporators, which are the best option for the treatment of high flow rates of industrial wastewater.
+We design and manufacture multiple effect evaporators, which are the best option for the treatment of high volumes of industrial wastewater.
 Our multiple effect evaporators use hot water or steam from an external circuit as a source of energy, which allows residual heat flows to be utilized.

 Our multiple effect evaporators can be composed of 1 (single effect evaporator), 2 (double effect evaporator) or 3 (triple effect evaporator) effects, where the heat transferred to the evaporated effluent is completely recycled in the following stages, producing a cascade effect.
 Finally, the distillate is condensed by a cooling tower, with little water consumption.

 Single and multiple effect evaporators

 Multiple effect evaporators cover a wide range of wastewater volumes.
 The Envidest DPM1, Envidest DPM2 and Envidest DPM3 units, with one, two and three effects respectively, have a horizontal boiler and internal heat exchanger and are designed to handle flow rates up to 30 m3/day.

 The Envidest MFE1, Envidest MFE2 and Envidest MFE3 evaporators, with one, two and three effects respectively, have a vertical boiler and forced circulation external heat exchanger designed to handle higher flows up to 180 m3/day.

 Our multiple effect evaporators